m-kovalsky/ReportAnalyzer/README.md

 * Hover over a visual to see additional tooltip information.
    *  Visual ID, Visual Name, Page Name, Report Name, DAX Query Time, Render Time, Row Count, Columns Used, Measures Used, Hierarchies Used, Custom Visual Flag, Visual Contains a [Report-Level Measure](https://www.elegantbi.com/post/reportlevelmeasures).
 * Click on a visual to copy additional information to the clipboard (including the DAX Query).
+* Supports loading multiple Power BI Desktop/Template files and automatically associating them with the Performance Analyzer .json files (must all be in the folder selected in the start screen).
 * Dark mode out of the box.

 ## Log Analytics Visual Matching